-The NASC Hall of Fame Committee was established in 2017 to honor those who played a vital role in the success and promotion of the National Association of Sports Commissions.
-The purpose of the Hall of Fame is to promote the professional management of the sports events and tourism industry as a whole by honoring those individuals who exemplified the values of the NASC in their careers and by acknowledging their legacies to provide guidance for future members of the NASC.
+The NASC Hall of Fame Committee was established in 2017 to honor those who have played a vital role in the success and promotion of the National Association of Sports Commissions and have contributed significantly to the advancement of the sports events and tourism industry.
+The purpose of the Hall of Fame is to promote the professional management of, longstanding service to, and major achievements in, the sports events and tourism industry by honoring those individuals who exemplify the highest values of the NASC in their careers and by recognizing the positive impact of their legacies on current and future generations of NASC members.

 For questions contact NASC Hall of Fame Committee Chair, Mike Millay, at firstname.lastname@example.org or 407.341.8335.

 Initial representation on the Hall of Fame Committee was by appointment from members of the NASC Leadership Council and approved by the NASC Board of Directors.
 Terry Hasseltine, former NASC Chairman, had the idea for the NASC Hall of Fame and led the startup and early activities of the committee.The committee shall be comprised of not more than five (5) members who will be identified as the NASC Hall of Fame Committee.
 The current committee is chaired by Mike Millay, with Hill Carrow, Denny Gann, Tara Green, and Rick Hatcher serving as committee members.
 The NASC Hall of Fame Committee selects all honorees to be inducted into the NASC Hall of Fame.
 The Committee elects its chairman and each committee member serves a three-year term.
 Committee members are eligible to serve one successive term upon majority vote of all committee members.